About the project

 The pub is owned by West Northamptonshire Council and we are exploring taking a long lease so that we can invest significantly in the repair and regeneration of the building.
 The CCT has been awarded a National Lottery Heritage Fund Enterprise Grant of £1.8m in support of the £2.5m project.
 Funding has also been granted by HM Treasury (via the Towns Fund, announced in the March 2021 Budget), West Northamptonshire Council, the Architectural Heritage Fund, and West Northamptonshire Development Corporation.

-It is anticipated that work will begin in 2022, with the aim of opening the restored premises in 2023.
+Work started in 2023, with the aim of opening the restored premises in 2024.